 Who can send a mass broadcast email?

 - Senders of broadcast emails must be trained by College Relations and Information Technology Services, and a MailChimp account is required.
 Senders must be Allegheny employees and approved by their AEC member for the role of sending broadcast e-mails.

 - All MailChimp accounts are approved by College Relations and Information Technology Services.

 - Information Technology Services is the authorized owner of all subscriber lists and is responsible for updating and deleting list information.

 - Requests for broadcast emails can be submitted here

 Choose the Allegheny College digital subscriptions that are right for you!

 Allegheny College produces many electronic publications to support and enhance community building and sharing of important and timely information.
-Members of the Allegheny College community can subscribe to the following electronic communications.
+Members of the Allegheny College community can subscribe to several electronic communications.
 Manage your Allegheny email subscriptions here.